Recent News

 Who is Kjelli?

-Kjelli Blaik is part troubadour, part folklorist, part hoaxster — and for the better part of the last thirty years, he’s been wandering the hinterlands of American music.
+Kjelli Blaik is part troubadour, part folklorist, part hoaxster — check out this here bio for the whole story.

-Click below to find out a bit more about a musician that The Wire called “kaleidoscopic.”
+Click below to find out a bit more about why The Wire called his work “kaleidoscopic.”